 I remember back in 2004, I was loaned an early Hercules DJ controller with some basic DJ software.
 I actually managed to DJ with it in a club, as part of a piece I was writing on the “future of DJing” for iDJ magazine in the UK.
 But it took weeks of work to even make any of it function correctly, including buying and configuring a pro audio interface – and even then I ended up controlling the DJ software from a Midi keyboard, so unreliable was the controller.

 Nowadays, how it’s all changed!

 If you have a smartphone, you can download any number of apps that can have you DJing in minutes for free.
 If you have $80, you can buy a Numark DJ2GO2 Touch, which coupled with your laptop and the supplied software, gives you a real DJ system that literally has all you need to play real gigs.

-(And before you say “but that’s not pro gear”, at NAMM I was speaking to a DJ with a Sirius XM show broadcasting to millions across the US, who told me he happily prepares and records sets on the DJ2GO2 while travelling – sets that get broadcast every week on his show.)
+At NAMM I was speaking to a DJ with a Sirius XM show broadcasting to millions across the US, who told me he happily prepares and records sets on the DJ2GO2 while travelling – sets that get broadcast every week on his show.

 It’s not only the gear.
 It’s also become much easier to get great results.
 Apart from the technical set-up being plug-and-play nowadays, awesome new functions mean anyone can play acceptable DJ sets almost instantly.

 Read this next: How To DJ – Play Your First DJ Set In Just 4 Hours!

 Music choices can be suggested to you, the software can help you get beatmixing spot-on, and you can even sync the musical key so tracks sound awesome together, no musical theory needed (a set of ears is still necessary, though.)